KivApple/mcu-info-util/README.md

     mcu-info-util --mcu stm32f103c8t6 --header ?

 Also you can find some examples of mcu-info-util usage in misc directory in this repository.

+For more information about command-line options you can run command:

+    mcu-info-util -h

 ## Library usage